-Success for me equals not having to work for anyone else.
+- Not working for anyone else.
+This is my first measure of success.
 It means the freedom to make my own business choices, make my own mistakes, work with clients I choose and do exactly what I love doing.